Swarm intelligence: Particle swarm optimization (Kennedy, Eberhart & Shi 1995)

-Artificial bee colony algorithm (Karaboga 2005)

-Karaboga introduced ABC metaheuristic in 2005 as an answer to optimize numerical problems.
-Inspired by honey bee foraging behavior, Karaboga's model had three components.
-The employed, onlooker, and scout.
-In practice, the artificial scout bee would expose all food source positions (solutions) good or bad.
-The employed bee would search for the shortest route to each position to extract the food amount (quality) of the source.
-If the food was depleted from the source, the employed bee would become a scout and randomly search for other food sources.
-Each source that became abandoned created negative feedback meaning, the answers found were poor solutions.
-The onlooker bees wait for employed bees to either abandon a source or give information that the source has a large quantity of food and is worth sending additional resources to.
-The more an onlooker bee is recruited, the more positive the feedback is meaning that the answer is likely a good solution.

 Artificial Swarm Intelligence (2015)

-Artificial Swarm Intelligence (ASI) is method of amplifying the collective intelligence of networked human groups using control algorithms modeled after natural swarms.
+Artificial Swarm Intelligence (ASI) is a method of amplifying the collective intelligence of networked human groups using control algorithms modeled after natural swarms.
 Sometimes referred to as Human Swarming or Swarm AI, the technology connects groups of human participants into real-time systems that deliberate and converge on solutions as dynamic swarms when simultaneously presented with a question ASI has been used for a wide range of applications, from enabling business teams to generate highly accurate financial forecasts to enabling sports fans to outperform Vegas betting markets.
 ASI has also been used to enable groups of doctors to generate diagnoses with significantly higher accuracy than traditional methods.
 ASI has been used by the Food and Agriculture Organization (FAO) of the United Nations to help forecast famines in hotspots around the world.

 Applications

 Swarm Intelligence-based techniques can be used in a number of applications.
 The U.S. military is investigating swarm techniques for controlling unmanned vehicles.
 The European Space Agency is thinking about an orbital swarm for self-assembly and interferometry.
 NASA is investigating the use of swarm technology for planetary mapping.
 A 1992 paper by M. Anthony Lewis and George A. Bekey discusses the possibility of using swarm intelligence to control nanobots within the body for the purpose of killing cancer tumors.
 Conversely al-Rifaie and Aber have used stochastic diffusion search to help locate tumours.
 Swarm intelligence (SI) is increasingly applied in Internet of Things (IoT) systems, and by association to Intent-Based Networking (IBN), due to its ability to handle complex, distributed tasks through decentralized, self-organizing algorithms.
 Swarm intelligence has also been applied for data mining and cluster analysis.
 Ant-based models are further subject of modern management theory.

+Swarm intelligence can be used in many practical areas where multiple simple agents work together to solve complex problems efficiently.
+It is commonly applied in optimization problems, such as route planning, scheduling, and resource allocation, where algorithms inspired by ants and birds help find the best solutions.
+In robotics, swarm intelligence is used for coordinating multiple robots in tasks like search and rescue, warehouse automation, and environmental monitoring.
+It is also widely used in network systems for efficient routing of data in the internet and wireless sensor networks.

+In addition, swarm intelligence plays an important role in traffic and transportation systems, where it helps in traffic signal control, vehicle routing, and reducing congestion in smart cities.
+In machine learning and data mining, it is used for feature selection, clustering, and improving model performance.
+It is also applied in power systems for load balancing and energy optimization, especially in smart grids.
+Furthermore, swarm intelligence is used in healthcare and bioinformatics for tasks like drug discovery and gene analysis, and in gaming and simulations to create realistic group behaviors such as crowd movement or flocking.